Counselling and Psychotherapy

 As Gestalt means ‘whole’, I work holistically.
-This could include exploring your feelings and thoughts, dreams and metaphors, and the expressions of your body.
-The holistic approach to therapy also includes exploring the broader context of your life such as your work, home, and relationships.
-By looking at the wider picture, counselling can help to address unhelpful patterns that may be impacting on your health and wellbeing.
+This includes exploring your feelings and thoughts processes, dreams and metaphors, and the expressions of your body.
+The holistic approach to therapy also explores the broader context of your life such as your work, home, and relationships.
+By looking at the wider picture, therapy can help to address unhelpful patterns that may be impacting on your health and wellbeing.

 As the majority of issues people bring to counselling are connected to relationships, I actively use our therapeutic relationship as a tool for growth.
 I believe counselling is a co-created process which requires a careful balance of support and challenge.